catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 Object storage is scalable, highly available and simple to use.
-This makes it the ideal place to persist the state of systems designed to run on the cloud or the media assets of your web applications.
+This makes it the ideal place to persist the state of systems designed to run on the cloud or the media assets for your web applications.

 *********